dbh/az-104-reference/VM/vm_connect.md

       * port 5986 (can be changed)
       * command line session to azure VM
       * can also run non-interactive PS
-      * can use certificates for addisional session sec
+      * can use certificates for additional session sec
       * cert goes in Key Vault
   * lin
     * SSH